-Florida anti-protest bill threatens even tighter chokehold on communities
+Florida's new anti-protest bill threatens an even tighter chokehold on Black and Brown communities

 The privileged elite don't protest.
 From "The Peasants' Revolt" in 1381, to slave rebellions too many to list, to rallies in America today, protests have belonged to the people.
 In the United States, the birth of a democracy ensured that people (selectively, of course) had a voice by guaranteeing the right to assemble.